nwg-piotr/nwg-shell/index.md

 - Authors: Piotr Miller & [Contributors](https://github.com/nwg-piotr/nwg-drawer/graphs/contributors)
 - License: MIT

 Nwg-drawer is the primary launcher, and displays the application grid.
 The search entry allows to look for installed applications, and for files in XDG user directories.
 The grid view may also be filtered by categories.
 You may pin applications by right-clicking them.
-Pinned items will appear above the grid.
-Right-click a pinned item to unpin it.
+They will appear above the grid.
+Right-click an item to unpin it.

 <a href="https://user-images.githubusercontent.com/20579136/179719429-e21bb41b-acdf-4d3e-a095-5d9acad8ef21.png">![2022-07-19-113502_screenshot](https://user-images.githubusercontent.com/20579136/179719429-e21bb41b-acdf-4d3e-a095-5d9acad8ef21.png)</a>